Foster Care Program

 Have you ever thought about fostering?

-Thank you for your interest in the Foster Care Program!
-Together our foster parents make an enormous contribution to Greenhill and the animals of our community by caring for over 700 animals per year when they need us the most.
+Together our foster parents make an enormous contribution to Greenhill and the animals of our community by caring for over 600 animals per year when they need us the most.
 Without these dedicated volunteers, Greenhill could not provide loving homes to nearly as many deserving animals as we do each year.

-We are always looking for foster parents who can open their hearts and their homes to many types of animals such as kittens, puppies and rabbits, nursing Moms with babies, as well as adult animals recovering from surgery or illness, and animals who just need a break from the stress of the shelter environment.
+We are always looking for foster parents who can open their hearts and their homes to many types of animals such as kittens, puppies and rabbits, nursing Moms with babies, as well as adult animals recovering from surgery or illness.
 Foster stays can vary from 2 weeks to several months, depending on the animal’s needs and the foster parent’s availability.

 If you have questions or would like more information about this rewarding opportunity, please contact Kristi Chizacky, Foster Care Manager, at 541-689-1503 ext.
 114 or e-mail email@example.com.
 Or click on the Foster Care Application link below to apply.
 We look forward to hearing from you!

 - Landlord approval is required for all foster parents who rent their residence.
-Please confirm with your landlord that you are approved to foster animals prior to scheduling a foster care application.
+Please confirm with your landlord that you are approved to foster animals prior to submitting a foster care application.
 We will contact your landlord to discuss any fostering restrictions.

 - Current vaccinations are required for all foster parents’ dogs/cats prior to placing a foster animal in your home.
-Please confirm that your animals are up-to-date on their vaccinations prior to scheduling a foster care interview and training session.
+Please confirm that your animals are up-to-date on their vaccinations prior to submitting a foster care application.
 We also recommend you speak with your veterinarian to make sure fostering is a good fit for you and your pets.